 All five are pure risk plans.
 There’s no maturity payout and no return of premium by default (an optional ROP variant exists on some plans at an additional premium).
 The plans divide roughly by purpose: Supreme Plus and Supreme are the flagship general-purpose plans; Click 2 Protect Life adds an income-after-60 feature; Elite Plus and Ultimate are built for higher-cover, higher-income buyers.

-One plan to avoid entirely: Click 2 Protect Super (UIN: 101N145V08) is in the process of being discontinued.
+One plan to avoid entirely: Click 2 Protect Super (UIN 101N145V08) is in the process of being discontinued.
 If an agent or comparison site recommends it for a new purchase, ask them to confirm its current status and switch to Supreme Plus instead.

 | Plan | UIN | Min sum assured | Max sum assured | Standing out feature |